openstack/charm-deployment-guide/deploy-guide/source/app-certificate-management.rst

         -notext -md sha256 -in csr_file -out /tmp/vault-charm-int.pem -batch \
         -passin pass:secretpassword

-*If the singing is rejected due to mismatched O or OU or C etc then rerun the get-csr actions and specify the mismatched items*
+*If the signing is rejected due to mismatched O or OU or C etc then rerun the get-csr actions and specify the mismatched items*

 Upload signed CSR and root CA cert to vault